Introduction

 Proactive risk management ensures project success:

-• Use to evaluate internal and external risks.
+- Use SWOT analysis to evaluate internal and external risks.

 Key Outcomes Within the First 12 Months